 Put it in the desired place

-Putting your weed in the proper place is important.
-Placing it in a dry and cool area far from the range of light can essentially affect in prolonging the quality of the stash.
+Putting your weed in the proper place is essential.
+Placing it in a dry and cool area far from the range of light can essentially affect prolonging the quality of the stash.
 If your weed is placed in direct sunlight, the result is unlikely.
 The buds can break down, and in addition, direct sunlight can contain too much moisture from the heat that can end in the generation of molds.

 On the other hand, putting it at a freezing temperature can make it dry.
 With that, refrigerating is not a good idea.
 The ideal place you can put in your weeds will be inside the cabinet or in a dark place where the temperature is less than 25 degrees Celcius.